ibexa/documentation-developer/docs/search/sort_clause_reference/baseprice_sort_clause.md

 ## Limitations

-The `BasePrice` Sort Clause is not available in the Legacy Search engine.
+The `BasePrice` Sort Clause isn't available in the Legacy Search engine.

 ## Example